- Quality of Life & Wellness»

 Makes 4 servings

-Meditating for fifteen to twenty minutes a day increases concentration and lowers the energy-depleting stress, making the three o’clock hour more tolerable.
-It's also thought that meditating improves decision-making skills and helps your ability to process information; all the better for making your workday more productive, not to mention slightly more enjoyable.
+We all know that stress robs your energy, and makes you feel fatigued, sleepy, and drained.
+Meditating for fifteen to twenty minutes a day lowers your stress level, which, saves your energy, and increased your concentration; making the three o’clock hour more tolerable.
+It's also thought that meditating improves decision-making skills and helps your ability to process information; all the better for making your workday more productive, not to mention a lot more enjoyable.
 No need for beads, incense and chanting music though; just some quiet time, relaxation and focused thoughts will do.

 Prolonged sitting combined with monotonous work will cause boredom, which in turn will make your afternoon lag harder to tame.
 Oxygen levels also decrease, making you feel even more tired.
 Stimulate your mind and get the blood pumping by getting up every hour and taking a short walk to the bathroom, down the hall to talk to a coworker or over to the window.
 Even better, go for a twenty to thirty minute walk around the block or to your car.
 Studies show that going for that short of a walk can have the same mood-enhancing effects as taking a mild tranquilizer, which will calm your nerves and enhance your mood.